MLBazaar/MLBlocks/README.md

 At a high level:
  * Machine learning primitives are specified using standardized JSONs
  * User (or an external automated engine) specifies a list of primitives
  * The library transforms JSON specifications of machine learning primitives (blocks) into MLBlock instances, which expose tunable hyperparameters via MLHyperparams and composes a MLPipeline
  * The pipeline.fit and pipeline.predict functions then allow user to fit the pipeline to data and predict on a new set of data.

 ## Project Structure

-The MLBlocks consists of several modules and folders:
+The MLBlocks consists of the following modules and folders:

-* `mlblocks.py`: Defines the `MLBlocks` core class of the library.
+* `mlblocks.mlblocks`: Defines the `MLBlock` core class of the library.
-* `mlpipeline.py`: Defines the `MLPipeline` class that allows combining multiple MLBlocks.
+* `mlblocks.mlpipeline`: Defines the `MLPipeline` class that allows combining multiple MLBlock instances.
-* `mlhyperparam.py`: Defines the MLHyperparam, an abstraction of an MLBlock tunable hyperparameter.
-* `components`: is a submodule that contains a collection of helper functions used to integrate primitives into MLBlocks, as well as some custom primitives.
-* `parsers`: defines the parsers: classes that initialize MLBlock instances from JSON primitives.
-* `primitives`: folder that contains the collection of JSON primitives.
+* `mlblocks_primitives`: folder that contains the collection of JSON primitives.
+This folder can either be provided by the user or installed via the MLPrimitives subproject.

 ### Primitive JSONS

 The primitive JSONs are the main component of our library.
-The format of said JSON files varies slightly depending on the model source library, but generally `random_forest_classifier.json` is a good starting example to look at.
+The contents of said JSON files varies slightly depending on the model source library, but they all have a common structure.
-For neural keras primitives, refer to `simple_cnn.json`.

-### Components

-The components subpackage provides the code for some auxiliary custom functions that are useful when creating pipelines.
-Each custom function should also have a corresponding primitive JSON.
-A useful example is the HOG featurization step for image pipelines, defined in `components/functions/image/hog.py` and `primitives/HOG.json`.

-## Parsers

-Parsers provide the logic to create MLBlock instances from JSON primitive specifications.
-All parsers should extend the MLParser base class, particularly overriding the `build_mlblock` method.
-Other quality-of-life helper functions are provided in the MLParser class as well.
+Examples of such JSON files can be found inside the `examples` folder.

 ## Installation